Medtech and you

 How ROSA® works

-The ROSA® robot is used to perform minimally invasive surgery on the brain (biopsies, electrode implantation, endoscopic interventions …), and spine (treatment of degenerative diseases, trauma, tumors and other conditions) requiring surgical planning, precise location of the patient’s anatomy, and accurate positioning and handling of surgical instruments.
+The ROSA® robot can be used to perform minimally invasive surgery on the brain (biopsies, electrode implantation, endoscopic interventions …), and spine (treatment of degenerative diseases, trauma, tumors and other conditions) requiring surgical planning, precise location of the patient’s anatomy, and accurate positioning and handling of surgical instruments.

 ROSA® can be integrated easily into your normal surgical process :